1024mb/TT_downloader/README.md

   won't be neither skipped nor overwritten, a suffix will be appended.
 - The description max length is 190 characters, if it's longer the rest of the description is discarded.
 - The username max length is 40 characters, if it's longer the rest of the username is discarded.
+- FFMPEG is required to add metadata to video files.
+By default, if available in PATH, that is used, otherwise nothing and no metadata will be added to video files.
+- Metadata added to image files is encoded as ASCII ([exif](https://pypi.org/project/exif) doesn't support unicode data), this is mostly noticeable with the descriptions which won't show all characters, strings can be converted to unicode easily.

 Examples: